KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 ![](./media/image4.png)

-To have access to the other trunks of CKAN datasets, it is possible on the button **More Dataset**, placed at the bottom page.
+To have access to the other trunks of CKAN datasets, it is possible on the button **More Data sets**, placed at the top page.
 It will dinamically reload the current following trunk of datasets, if available.

 ![](./media/image5.png)
 -----------------------